 Here, are the 5 tips to identify low self-esteem in kids

 - The kid is self-critical: You may see that your kid is way too harsh on himself.
-He gets upset and angry with him the moment he doesn’t do a thing right.
+He gets upset and angry the moment he doesn’t do a thing right.
 He screams or cries badly for not getting small things in place.
 This kind of behavior is an indicator of self-criticism.

 - Doubt their capabilities: If the kid asks you, Mamma what if I fail in my elocution?
 Or What if I fail in the race?
 These questions indicate doubt in one’s capabilities, which is not a healthy sign.
 You need to look for these indicators in your child.